bmlt-enabled/bmlt-root-server/README.md

 - Added sort to advanced service bodies section.
 - Added user sort to full meeting list editors on service body administration.
 - Fix for default duration time not displaying correctly on meeting editor.
-- Added sort to Meeting Format checkboxes on Formats page by format code.
+- Added sort to meeting format checkboxes on formats page by format code.

 ***Version 2.12.2* ** *- November 22, 2018*